 Be it All India Services or Central Services, cracking the preliminary round is the first step to earning a civil service post.
-Union Public Service Commission (UPSC), which conducts the Civil Services every year, is all set to start the year-long selection process with the preliminary examination on June 3, 2018.
+Union Public Service Commission (UPSC), which conducts the Civil Services every year, is all set to start the year-long selection process with the preliminary examination.

 The Civil Services preliminary round consists of two objective papers, namely General Studies and Civil Services Aptitude Test (CSAT).
 We hope, aspirants are aware of the fact that the General Studies paper is only considered for shortlisting the candidates for the main examination.
 The General Studies paper consists of various subjects and environmental studies is one amongst them.

 The UPSC notification clearly reads that subject specialisation is not required for the environmental studies subject.
 Every year, around fifteen questions are asked from environmental studies.
 The percentage of environmental questions cannot be ignored because every single mark plays a crucial role in shortlisting the test-takers.
 Here are the preparation tips and important topics you should read under environmental studies, specifically while preparing for the preliminary round during the last few days.

 Identify The Syllabus

 The official notification from UPSC mentioned that the syllabus includes general issues on environmental ecology, biodiversity and climate change and dropped a sentence about how it does not require subject specialisation.
 Aspirants have to identify the syllabus for this section and the required topics.

 The day-to-day happenings are very important to crack the Civil Services.
 Try to make notes of all the national and international events which are related to environmental issues.
 If you are aiming for the next year examination, try to figure out the environmental current affairs separately.

 - Take a note of every news related to the International Union for Conservation of Nature and Natural Resources (IUCN).

 - The Red Data Book, hot spots and importance of human survival in biodiversity are important.